tanmaygoyal258/CS6890-Fraud_Analytics/Assignment1/README.md

 7. Open the path in your file explorer or finder, and make the following changes:

     a.
 Look for the file `networkx/algorithms/dag.py`.
-Comment the line `from fractions import gcd` and add the line `from math import gcd`.
+Change the lines in import as:
+    ```
+    # from fractions import gcd
+    from math import gcd
+    ```

     b.
 Look for the file `gensim/models/ldamodel.py`.
-Under the except block after the imports, change the line to `from scipy.special import logsumexp`
+Under the except block after the imports, change the following line:
+    ```
+    from scipy.special import logsumexp
+    ```

     c.
 Look for the file `gensim/corpora/dictionary.py`.
 Change the import line `from collections import Mapping, defaultdict` to the following:
     ```